fmichonneau/2016-06-15-UFII-fellowship/application.md

-Metabarcoding is still a new technology whose limitations need to be better defined, but its potential to help us understand not only how many species are found in a given community, but also identity the species will imporove our understanding on how these communities are assembled, and in turn gain insights into basic information on the natural history of taxa for which no data currently exist. <!-- give examples: are closely related taxa reproduce at the -->
+Metabarcoding is still a new technology whose limitations need to be better defined, but its potential to help us understand not only how many species are found in a given community, but also identity the species will improve our understanding on how these communities are assembled, and in turn gain insights into basic information on the natural history of taxa for which no data currently exist. <!-- give examples: are closely related taxa reproduce at the -->